Last update: Dec 26 2016

 The bottom end voltages show small variations, which means the state of charge of the cells shifted slightly relative to one another.
 The cells were originally balanced to within 0.02V but a year later span a range of 0.07V.
 These differences in voltage correspond to a very small difference in energy.
 Jack Rickard recommends bottom balancing to within a range of 0.10V (2.75V±0.05V).
 The changes could be due to self discharging, but that idea contradicts what is known about these cells both experimentally and theoretically.
 Therefore the changes are more attributable to the cells charging and discharging at slightly different rates due to variations in the cells.
-For example, capacity varies from cell to cell.

 The charts below show the top end measurements which were taken while charging, near the end of the charge cycle.
 The pack was rebalanced to 2.75V and the measurements repeated.
 At the end of the charge cycle, the charger drops the current from 14A to 5A.
 These measurements were taken at 8A.

 After rebalancing, the top end voltages have a larger range and higher maximum.
 In particular, the three weakest cells 1, 3, and 27 were further from average after rebalancing.
 The general indication is that most of the cell's full state of charge tended to synchronize to the rest of the pack during the year.
 Keep in mind voltage during charging does not accurately indicate state of charge and differences could be explained by random variations and coincidence.
 Within this sample, however small, the pattern is consistent.